sjl/.plan/README.markdown

 * Implemented `cut` for [Bones][].
 I simplified the book's fuckery quite a bit and it turned out to work pretty well, after chasing down a couple of other pre-existing bugs.

+## 2016-06-05

+* Discovered a bug in the [Bones][] compiler, and I think the best way to fix it is to rewrite the bulk of the compiler.
+This sounds bad, but "rewrite the compiler" has been on my list of things to do for a while now, so it's as good a time as any.
+* The compiler is pretty crufty because it started out with me trying to wrap my head around the awful [WAM book][] and grew organically.
+Now that I've got a fairly solid understanding of how this shit works, my second attempt should be nicer.
+* Watched more [ELS 2016][] videos.
+* Finished reading the main part of [AMOP][].
+Gonna put it down and move on to [LOL][] instead of trying to power through reading the entire MOP spec.
+* Started rewriting the [Bones][] compiler.
+Made good progress, will probably take another day or so to get working and then another day to clean up.
+* I really should go through and type hint all the stuff in that compiler.
+The type hints have proven useful in the rest of the project.
+* Started thinking about what an inspector plugin for [cl-nrepl][] would look like.
+The "dump the object" code I wrote for the new compiler is ugly and painful to write -- if I just had a nice inspector I wouldn't need to fuck around with writing it.